newrelic/newrelic-dotnet-buildpack-tile/README.md

 * You can use a combination of "newrelic.config" file and/or environment variables to configure New Relic Dotnet agent to report your application's health and performance to the designated New Relic account.

     - A copy of the 'newrelic.config' file is provided with the buildpack.
-If you need to add any agent features such as proxy settings, or change any other agent settings such as logging behavior, download **newrelic.config** file from New Relic into the application folder, and edit as required.
+If you need to add any agent features such as proxy settings, or change any other agent settings such as logging behavior, download <strong>newrelic.config</strong> file from New Relic into the application folder, and edit as required.
 You can refer to [New Relic Configuration documentation](https://docs.newrelic.com/docs/agents/net-agent/configuration/net-agent-configuration) for details on what properties are available.
 The following are some examples you can use:

-        - **new relic license key:** add your New Relic license key:<br/>
+        - <strong>new relic license key:</strong> add your New Relic license key:<br/>
             ```
               <service licenseKey="0123456789abcdef0123456789abcdef01234567">
             ```